Jim6388/Tutorial-CustomDebianPackage/README.md

 sudo apt install <package_name>
 ```

-In our example the command and result will be:
+In our example, the command and result are:

 ```bash
 $ sudo apt install hello